 b.
-Z Codes Indicate a Reason for an Encounter
+Z Codes Indicate a Reason for an Encounter or Provide Additional Information about a Patient Encounter c.
+Categories of Z Codes

 Z codes are not procedure codes.
 A corresponding procedure code must accompany a Z code to describe any procedure performed.